 National Photography Collection

-The National Photography Collection is best regarded as a collection of collections, which comprises the Daily Herald Archive, the Royal Photographic Society Collection, and the Kodak Museum Collection, among other world-class objects and images.
+The National Photography Collection is best regarded as a collection of collections, which comprises the Daily Herald Archive and the Kodak Museum Collection, among other world-class objects and images.

 It incorporates both aesthetic and technical developments, from the earliest experiments to contemporary digital imaging, including the world's first negative, an extensive collection of photographic technology, and key images by the most influential photographers of our time.
 All major genres, applications and photographic movements are represented.